percepio/TraceRecorderSource/streamports/TCPIP_Win32/Readme-Streamport.txt

 This directory contains a "stream port" for the Tracealyzer recorder library, i.e., the I/O code needed for streaming a Tracealyzer RTOS trace over specific interface.
-The stream port is defined by a set of macros in trcStreamingPort.h, found in the "include" directory.
+The stream port is defined by a set of macros in trcStreamPort.h, found in the "include" directory.

 This particular stream port is for streaming over TCP/IP on Windows, intended